Discover how a Desjardins group RRSP can support employees. Learn key features and benefits, tax advantages, and investment strategies in this guide

 If you need help with an existing plan, the number to call is 1-888-510-4762.

-• manage plan participation, including adding or terminating participants, or changing their personal information
+- manage plan participation, including adding or terminating plan members, or changing their personal information

 What other group retirement savings plans does Desjardins offer?

-Apart from group RRSPs, Desjardins offers a range of retirement savings plans designed to meet the needs of different businesses and their staff:
+Apart from group RRSPs, Desjardins offers a range of retirement savings plans designed to meet the needs of different businesses and their employees:

-• Defined contribution pension plan (DCPP): The employer and their employees make tax-deductible contributions that accumulate on a tax-deferred basis.
-All funds are locked-in, regardless of who made the contributions.
+Defined contribution pension plan (DCPP): The employer and their employees make contributions that accumulate on a tax-deferred basis and that are generally locked-in.
+Employees' contributions are tax-deductible.

-• Voluntary retirement savings plan: This is a type of defined contribution pension plan designed for Québec employees without access to a group pension plan.
+Voluntary retirement savings plan: This is a type of defined contribution group retirement savings plan designed for Québec employees without access to a group pension plan.
 It works almost exactly like the pooled registered pension plan offered in other provinces.

-• Simplified pension plan (SPP): Available only in Québec, this type of defined contribution pension plan is set up on behalf of an employer and administered by a financial institution.
+Simplified pension plan (SPP): Available only in Québec, this type of defined contribution pension plan is set up on behalf of an employer and administered by a financial institution.
 Employers are required to contribute, but their contributions remain locked in.
-Employee contributions, on the other hand, can be withdrawn at any time.
+Employee contributions, on the other hand, can be withdrawn at any time if they are non-locked-in based on plan rules determined by the employer.

 Wondering about the difference between RSPs and RRSPs?
 This guide has the answers.

-Is Desjardins group RRSP right for your business?
+Is a Desjardins group RRSP right for your business?

-“Supporting the wellbeing of our communities is our priority," Amyot noted.
-"We offer responsible investment options, helpful educational tools and caring support to help members make investment decisions that align not only with their goals, but with their values.
-Quality and innovation are behind everything we do to support the needs of our members and give back to them.”
+“Supporting the wellbeing of our communities is our priority," Amyot said.
+"We offer responsible investment options, helpful educational tools and caring support to help plan members make investment decisions that align not only with their goals, but with their values.
+Quality and innovation are behind everything we do to support the needs of our plan members and give back to them.”

 Visit our Retirement Planning News Section for more tips and strategies on how to maximize your group RRSP.
 Be sure to bookmark this page to access breaking news and the latest industry updates.